ROCR FAQs

 Where can I find more information about ROCR?

-ASTRO’s website has a variety of tools including several webinars, policy and technical documents, as well as Excel modeling tools.
-Practices are encouraged to review these materials and submit questions to health policy team.
+ASTRO’s website has a variety of tools including several webinars, policy and technical documents.
+Practices are encouraged to review these materials and submit questions.

 Providing Feedback